The typical symptoms of irritable bowel syndrome (IBS) include abdominal pain, constipation and diarrhea.

 The typical symptoms of IBS include persistent upper or lower abdominal pain, cramps, and changes in the consistency of stool.
 It tends to cause constipation in women and diarrhea in men, although some people may have both.
 Other signs of IBS may include feeling very full, flatulence (gas) or mucous discharge.
-The condition often comes and goes in episodes: Symptom-free periods are followed by periods of more severe symptoms.

 - there is no reason to believe that the symptoms are being caused by another disease.

 Other symptoms such as losing a lot of weight, blood in the stool, fever or pale skin could be signs of something else, like an inflammatory bowel disease such as ulcerative colitis or Crohn’s disease.
 Another possible cause is diverticulitis – an inflammation caused by stool getting stuck in pockets in the bowel wall.
 Sudden and severe abdominal pain could also be a sign of gallstones.

 If digestive problems are accompanied by signs such as blood in the stool, bowel cancer may be a possible cause.
 But it is very rare in people under the age of 50.
 If you discover blood in your stool it's important to see a doctor about it.